Published 11:23 IST, July 17th 2020

 Advertisement

-But it also shows a new willingness by Trump to diversify his inner circle, even if Kushner remains at helm.
-Some Republican Party officials and outside allies have been encouraging Trump to listen to a broader array of political advice, believing that Kushner has filled president’s ear with voices that echo Kushner’s.
+But it also shows a new willingness by Trump to diversify his inner circle, even if Kushner remains at the helm.
+Some Republican Party officials and outside allies have been encouraging Trump to listen to a broader array of political advice, believing that Kushner has filled the president’s ear with voices that echo Kushner’s.

 Advertisement